-Icebreakers are facilitation techniques which can help people get to know each other in a short period of time.
+Icebreakers are facilitation techniques that can help people get to know each other in a short period of time.
 When used correctly, icebreakers help participants relax and learn more about each other while having some fun!

 Time Bomb (Introductory icebreaker)

-A very simple game that can help people learn each other’s name while having fun.
+A very simple game that can help people learn each other’s names while having fun.
 Ask the group to stand in a circle and have each person to say their name.
 Now, throw a tennis ball to someone in the group.
 They have 2-seconds to call the name of someone and throw the ball to them.
 If they cannot remember a name, the tennis ball “bomb” explodes and that person is out of the game.

 The round ends when the only people left know everyone in the group.
 You can make the game more fun by having a prize for people who don’t get “blown up” by the tennis ball after a few rounds.
 For example, you could get some candy to entice people with a sweet tooth to remember more names.
 Or, depending on the type of meeting, you can bring some items that would likely be useful to all of the participating members.

 Pass the Candy (Getting-to-know-you icebreaker)

 This is a fun icebreaker for people with a sweet tooth!
 It involves giving participants a small amount of colored candy (usually skittles or M&Ms).
 Questions or challenges are assigned to each candy color.
-The questions can be silly, funny or more serious, depending on the type of group event.
+The questions can be silly, funny, or more serious, depending on the type of group event.
 For example:

 - Red candy might be “Sing the chorus of your favorite song”